WASHINGTON D.C. -- The two bookends sat in the front and back of the room, one tucked behind the television cameras, the other before them.

-Now it's his father in the shadows, propped on a table, while his son prowls the sidelines and later talks into the microphone to earn his paycheck.
-Except there is and always been an inherent difference between the two.
+Now it's the father in the shadows, propped on a table, while his son prowls the sideline and talks into the microphone to earn his paycheck.
+Except there is and always has been an inherent difference between the two.

 No one puts John Thompson Jr. in a corner.

 "He's calm, more like his mother," Thompson the elder said of his son.
 "I let you know how I'm feeling."

 And so on this day where history, tradition, realignment and championships hit the intersection of past, present and future college sports, Thompson Jr. was the one not only able, but willing, to speak the truth.

 While John Thompson III tried to explain what Georgetown's 61-39 win over Syracuse -- the final regular-season conference game in the storied rivalry between the two teams and a win that clinched a share of the Big East regular-season title and a top seed in the Big East tournament -- with polite deference, his father interrupted from his back corner seat at the news conference.